niebayes/publish-notion-page-as-github-readme/README.md

 There’re two `__init__` methods.
 Have no idea about the first `__init__` method, maybe it’s used to restrict the user input.
 I believe it’s the second `__init__` gets called.

-This method mostly does arg parsing the checking.
+This method mostly does arg parsing and checking.
 Besides, it sets a graph which depicts the flow of data.
 Typically, the graph consists of a start gateway and an executor.
 Note, the gateway and the executor will not start until the deployment starts.

 Since the `Deployment` class is a subclass of the `BaseOrchestrator` class, it inherits the `__enter__` and `__exit__` methods defined in the `BaseOrchestrator` class.